New Makey Makey Bananaversary Backpacks packed with projects and new Makey Apps!

 Here are his steps for creating the exit ticket feedback system in Scratch and exporting the data to an Excel spreadsheet:

-We love this idea and want to see what kids will come up with based on this idea of creating of an exit ticket/data tracker/feedback system.
+We challenged our community to make "Exit Ticket systems" based on this idea of creating of an exit ticket/data tracker/feedback system.

-Students can create switches like the ones in our guide, invent their own, or just find even more creative ways to create a Makey Makey Exit Ticket project.
+Students and teachers created switches like the ones in our guide, invented their own, and others found creative ways to create a Makey Makey Exit Ticket project.

-So we challenge you and your students to create your own Makey Makey Exit ticket polling project.
+The monthly challenge is over, but you and your students can still create your own Makey Makey Exit ticket polling project.
 Poll your friends about their favorite pizza toppings, create surveys about favorite books, or have students track their own learning.

 We wanna see what you come up with and make!